 All foster care licensing requirements must be met prior to placement.
-The process of becoming a foster care parent takes approximately 3 to 6 months.
+The process of becoming a foster parent takes approximately 3 to 6 months.
 Clients will work closely with the Foster Care Process Coordinator and Foster Care Family Worker for guidance and support in completing the process.
-Client’s timeliness in returning paperwork can affect the timeline and the completion of the licensing process.
+The client’s timeliness in returning paperwork can affect the timeline and the completion of the licensing process.

 The information meeting gives families the opportunity to determine if foster care is the right fit for them.
 This meeting provides a basic overview of the foster care opportunities at EVOLVE, the children/families served by the programs, and program requirements.

 Complete the Foster Care Application Paperwork & Criminal Background Check

 Families will be given all necessary paperwork after submitting an EVOLVE application and completing a managers assessment.
 All paperwork and background studies must be completed and returned prior to beginning the homestudy process.

 The following trainings are required prior to Foster Care Licensure

 - Parenting Children in a Diverse Society (8.5 hours)